 The proposed method is implemented on top of VTM-5.0 [1] and tested under the common test condition (CTC) [2].
 Table 1 shows summarized experimental results of the proposed method compared to VTM-5.0 with AI and RA configurations.
 Detailed results are available in the attached excel sheet.

 Table 1.
-Coding performance of the proposed method
+Coding performance of the proposed method compared to VTM-5.0